consilience/laravel-seeding-example/README.md

 All the seeding examples are idempotent, they can be run more than once without causing your application to crash and without creating extra stray records in your database.
 The `firstOrNew()` and `$record->save()` lines cover this.

-The example roles/permissions given represents roles/permissions you may give to a wiki application.
+The example roles/permissions given represent similar roles/permissions to those you may need for a wiki application.